-Figure 6 - 31 TPM State (Enable)
+Figure 6 - 30 TPM State (Enable)

-Enabling & Managing TPM
+Enabling & Activating TPM

 - 1. Restart the computer. - 2.
 Enter the Aptio Setup Utility pressing F2 during the POST/startup. - 3.
 Use the arrow keys to select the Security menu. - 4.
 Select TPM Configuration and press Enter to access the sub-menu. - 5.
-Press Enter under Security Device Support menu and select Enable. - 6.
-You will then need to press F4 to save the changes and restart the computer. - 7.
-You can now manage the TPM from Windows.
+Select Enable in Security Device Support. - 6.
+You will then need to press F4 to save the changes and restart the computer.